orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 - `TrainImagesRegression` can be used to train a classifier from multiple pairs of predictor images and label images.
-  There is two ways to use this application:
+  There are two ways to use this application:

   It is possible to provide for each input image a vector data file with geometries corresponding to the input locations that will be used for training.
 This is achieved by using the `io.vd` parameter.